MIDI

 if not table.is_empty(inputs) then

--- use the first avilable device in this example
+-- Use the first available device in this example

 local device_name = inputs[1]